Chip-Biscuit/Spider-Man-3-PC-Fix/README.md

 This game uses an FPS toggle feature.
 This is required to be able to play the game properly and allow the player to complete certain parts of the game that break on any FPS higher than 30fps.
 There are 2 versions of the fix for FPS one which allows the user to use a button of their choice for the toggle feature.
 The other version sets the key ‘P’ to the toggle key by default.
 These are explained below.

 # Spider-Man 3 Fix
-The FPS can be toggled with any key the player chooses.
-There will be a message box that will pop up before the game launches which will give you instructions on what you must do.
-Click OK on the first pop up message box, then click any button on your keyboard or mouse and it will then confirm the button choice and launch the game.
-Then in the game you can use the key you have selected to toggle between 30 and the desired FPS (set in the d3d9.ini file) within the game at any time.
+The FPS can be toggled with any key the player chooses using [hotkey]keycodes.txt and d3d9.ini.

 # Spider-Man 3 Fix-NoMessageBox
 This version has no message box asking you to choose a key before launching the game.
 The FPS toggle key will always be ‘P’ on the keyboard.